-The coon dog cemetery featured in the film is a real place in Tuscumbia, Alabama (a north Alabama town just south of Florence and childhood home of Helen Keller whose story was told in The Miracle Worker (1962).
+The coon dog cemetery featured in the film is a real place in Tuscumbia, Alabama (a north Alabama town just south of Florence, as well as childhood home of Helen Keller) whose story was told in The Miracle Worker (1962).

 Earl asks Pearl to pull the bologna cake out of the freezer when Melanie announces her engagement.
 This tasty item came to the film as a dish served to one of the (many) script re-writers by his fiancée, who was from Indiana.
 It is bologna, cream cheese and horseradish.